Punta Gorda, Florida: 21st century

-In 2004, a major hurricane, Hurricane Charley, moved through Punta Gorda, damaging many buildings, but also creating an opportunity for revitalization of both the historic downtown and the waterfront.
+In 2004, Category 4 Hurricane Charley moved through Punta Gorda, damaging many buildings, but also creating an opportunity for revitalization of both the historic downtown and the waterfront.
 During the first part of the 21st century, Punta Gorda continued to grow and improve, adding a new Harborwalk that continues to expand, a linear park that winds through the city, and many new restaurants and neighborhoods.

 A replica of the Vietnam Veterans Memorial was dedicated on November 5, 2016.
 The city also features the Whispering Giant statue, a public art sculpture of the face of a Native American man and a Native American woman.

-On September 28, 2022, the Category 4 Hurricane Ian made landfall in Punta Gorda, resulting in severe damage throughout Florida.
-Coincidentally, the storm made landfall with the same wind speed (145 mph, 235 km/h) as Hurricane Charley, and its minimum barometric pressure was only one millibar less than Charley's.
+On September 28, 2022, Category 4 Hurricane Ian made landfall in Punta Gorda, resulting in severe damage throughout Florida.
+Coincidentally, the storm made landfall with the same wind speed (145 mph, 235 km/h) as Hurricane Charley, and its minimum barometric pressure was one millibar less than Charley's.

 Historic sites

-There are many historic places in Punta Gorda, including ten on the National Register of Historic Places:
+Many historic places are in Punta Gorda, including 10 on the National Register of Historic Places: